python/mypy/docs/source/command_line.rst

     Note: the :option:`--warn-unreachable` flag
     is not automatically enabled by the strict flag.

-    If both strict and strict-included flags are set, strict does not take precedence nor override corresponding flags.
+    The strict flag does not take precedence over other strict-related flags.
+    Directly specifying a flag of alternate behavior will override the behavior of strict, regardless of the order in which they are passed.
     You can see the list of flags enabled by strict mode in the full :option:`mypy --help` output.

     Note: the exact list of flags enabled by running :option:`--strict` may change over time.